primecoin/gemmer/README.md

 * Auroracoin
 * Denarius

-Since 0.2.20 developer release:
+Since 0.2.21 developer release:

-* Change v systems testnet key derivation for import compatibility
-* Add support for denarius
-* UI optimization for key export view and transaction info display
+* Fix an issue on amount proceed when balance is unknown
+* Update primecoin testnet servers

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).